Rickventura/ChameleonMini/README.md

     #include "ISO15693_state_machine.h"

-STEP 2: functions called in the state machine must be declared as extern to the tag specific file
+STEP 2: functions called in the state machine(dereferenced functions) must be declared as extern to the tag specific file
 ===============================================================
     Assuming TITagitstandardGetUid is tag specific and (*TagGetUid)() is the function called in the state machine